-Knowing what breast pump features will offer the greatest benefits is whole article in itself.
+Knowing which breast pump features will offer the greatest benefits is whole article in itself.
 If you don’t know what to look for check out our breast pump buying article here.
-Let’s start by giving you an idea of features which make a breast pump really stand out.
+Let’s start by giving you an idea of features, which make a breast pump really stand out.

 Speed and Suction Control

 Having the ability to control the speed and strength of a breast pump is the most important feature.
 Why?
 Comfort is vital when expressing.
-If you are uncomfortable you will express less milk.
-Adjustable suction allows you to zone in one which is comfortable for you.
+If you are uncomfortable, you will express less milk.
+Adjustable suction allows you to zone in the settings that are most comfortable for you.

 When your baby breastfeeds they use two techniques to extract the milk.
 They start with short fast sucks until the milk flows.
 Then they change to long, slow sucks.
 A breast pump which mimics this action will express more than one without.
 Quality ranges such as Medela and Spectra include this in their electric breast pumps.

-Any good quality breast pump should be BPA free.
+Any good-quality breast pump should be BPA free.
 This is a chemical used when making plastic products.
 There are health concerns when children use BPA for long periods.
 It is thought to cause health and development delays.
-It’s especially important with feeding products as these chemical can leech into your expressed breast milk.
+It’s especially important with feeding products as these chemicals can leech into your expressed breast milk.

 What Do I Need To Pump Milk?

 Unlike breastfeeding, using a breast pump needs a few accessories to get the benefits.
 Most breast pumps will come with the pump and a basic collection bottle.
 But what do you do when the milk is expressed?
 Let’s take a look at what you need for your expressed breast milk.

 At some point you’ll want to feed your baby your expressed milk.
 This is what you need for feeding your baby:

 - Bottles – The type of bottle you use will depend on preference.
 Most women opt for high rated reliable brands.
 If you want to avoid plastic bottles opt for a glass or stainless steel alternative.